 Thanks to new technology like low code, apps for even the smallest businesses on tight budgets can be developed with ease.

 In fact, 90% of IT leaders feel that the flexibility and speed of low-code environments are positioned to improve customer experience better than more traditional development platforms.

 Customer expectations have changed over the last several years as regard to the experiences they have with businesses.

 Recognizing what these expectations are and solving them through the use of technology is key to differentiating yourself from competitors.

 This is particularly the case when it comes to offering personalized experiences and in offering positive experiences across your engagements with them — most predominantly through your website.

-Check out the benefits of using a managed marketing service, including higher customer retention and ROI, and lower marketing costs, in this blog: What Can Managed Marketing at Impact Do For You?
+Check out the benefits of using a managed marketing service, including higher customer retention and ROI, and lower marketing costs, in this blog: What Can Managed Marketing Do for You?